The Editors with Fiona Good-Sirota The Editors with Fiona Good-Sirota | December 18, 2020 | Lifestyle

 Discreetly located in a restored early 20th-century factory, Aire Ancient Baths has been one of the city’s buzziest self-care spots since its debut two years ago.
 For Valentine's Day, choose from one of several couples' experiences focused around red berries and offered Feb.
 12-15.
 Bonus: All bookings will have access to Aire's "Love Concierge" to enhance the experience with everything from fresh flower bouquets, take-home Champagne kits and more.

 See also: 7 Gift Ideas For A Fun-Filled Galentine's Day

 108 E. Superior St. / Website

 It doesn't get more indulgent than The Peninsula Spa.
 From hot stone massages to the ultimate in manicures, pedicures, couples massages and more (plus one of the city's great swimming pools), this Mag Mile destination is the place to be for a romantic getaway.
 We've got our eye on a Blissful Marma Masssage (from $215): a full body treatment with rare Ayurveda oils and a fusion of techniques, such as Ayurveda strokes, lymphatic drainage and marma point.
 The Peninsula Chicago also has special Valentine's-themed Entertaining At Home boxes and a Sweet Home Chicago staycation package.

 An Asian-inspired oasis at The Langham, Chuan Spa is a tempting destination for a variety of uberposh treatments and services.
 From massages, scrubs, wraps and facials to Chinese medicine treatments and more, it's got everything you need to relax and unwind.
 Treat your love to the Chuan signature treatment ($425 for two hours) with five Wu Xing elements in one.

-From top, courtesy of: The Peninsula Chicago; Nobu Hotel Chicago; Aire Ancient Baths Chicago
+Photography by: From top, courtesy of: The Peninsula Chicago; Nobu Hotel Chicago; Aire Ancient Baths Chicago